Anomaly detection using data depth: multivariate case: Acknowledgements

 \section{Acknowledgements}

-The author gratefully acknowledges the support of the Young Researcher Grant of the French National Agency for Research (ANR JCJC 2021) in category Artificial Intelligence registered under the number ANR-21-CE23-0029-01.
+The authors are grateful for the insightful remarks of Prof. Florence d'Alch\'{e}-Buc on the manuscript.
+The authors further gratefully acknowledge the support of the Young Researcher Grant of the French National Agency for Research (ANR JCJC 2021) in category Artificial Intelligence registered under the number ANR-21-CE23-0029-01 and the support of the CIFRE grant number 2021/1739.